puffert/eriksson/src/content/blog/supervised-learning-a-practical-explainer.md

 ## Evaluation that matches security reality

-C- lassification: Precision, Recall, F1, PR-AUC for rare attacks.
+- Classification: Precision, Recall, F1, PR-AUC for rare attacks.

 - Phish example: if missing one hurts, raise Recall; if analyst time is scarce, raise Precision.